-The whole scene looked like a video game, as I mentioned above.
+The whole scene looked like a video game.
 I think the worst part was when Bombur did his spinning dance, destroyed his barrel, then leaped back into a barrel in the river – even though there were no extra barrels.
 What?!

 What we really lost was Bilbo’s first sight of the Mountain as the barrels came around a bend.
 It was a time where Bilbo wasn’t sure if the dwarves were even alive or what would happen to them, and the mountain looked menacing – another moment lost.

 7) Bard the Bowman and Lake Town

 So much that went on in Lake Town was boring and unnecessary, and this part of the movie dragged on, and was filled with eye-rolling moments.
 Yes, Bard is a descendant of Girion of Dale.
 Because of that, he was no common river smuggler.
 The idea of the dwarves paying money for passage cheapens their journey.
 Bard was a doomsayer, and maybe a bit crabby, but he was an honorable man – a captain of the guard.
 An expert bowman.

 The black arrow was an actual arrow that had been handed down to him for generations – not some huge metal monstrosity that the dwarves built.
 All the nonsense with his kids and running around the town and getting in prison – none of those things happened, and none of them were necessary.

 What was important was that Bard was smart enough to realize that the dwarves were probably stirring up trouble for Lake Town.
 And it was Bard that got the people to fight when Smaug finally does come.
 Bard is a noble man that eventually kills Smaug, and later becomes Lord of Dale.
 Not some common thief.